BitDevsNYC/BitDevsNYC.github.io/_posts/2024-07-25-bitcoin-developers’-socratic-seminar-138.md

 ---

 ## Announcements
-Please join us for our next Socratic Seminar.
-A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.
+Please join us for our next Socratic Seminar, hosted at Pubkey!
+Food and drinks will be available for purchase from Pubkey.
+A limited tab will be available on a first-come basis.
+We thank [Wolf NYC](https://wolfnyc.com) for sponsoring the event.

-If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar/home) around 9:30PM.

 Follow New York BitDevs on [Twitter](https://x.com/BitDevsNYC)